Waste statistics - electrical and electronic equipment

 - Directive 2002/96/EC of the European Parliament and of the Council of 27 January 2003 on waste electrical and electronic equipment (WEEE) (repealed)

-- The collection rate for reference year 2019 may also be calculated on the basis of WEEE generated, instead of on the average weight of EEE put on the market in the three preceding years.
-Member States choose which of these two methods shall be applied for the assessment of the collection rate target.
-For reference year 2019, only Luxembourg and Hungary have chosen to calculate the collection rate on the basis of WEEE generated in the same year.
-WEEE generated calculation methodology is defined in Annex II of Commission Implementing Regulation (EU) 2017/699 as the sum, for each EEE product, of the amount of EEE placed on the market and the estimation of the lifespan of the corresponding products.
+- From reference year 2019 onwards, the collection rate may also be calculated on the basis of WEEE generated in the same year, instead of on the average weight of EEE put on the market in the three preceding years.
+The EU Member States choose which of these two methods shall be applied for assessing progress towards and achievement of the collection rate target.
+For 2020, only Luxembourg and Hungary have chosen to calculate the collection rate on the basis of WEEE generated in the same year.
+This calculation methodology is defined in Annex II of Commission Implementing Regulation (EU) 2017/699 as the sum, for each EEE product category, of the amount of EEE placed on the market and the estimation of the lifespan of the corresponding products.
 For countries applying this methodology, the collection target is set at 85 % from 2019 onwards.